Azel4231/zmk-keyboards-azel/README.md

 ### Build in container

-Commands for building the firmeware with ZMK-Studio support.
+Commands for building the firmware with ZMK-Studio support.
 Keep in mind that studio only supports eight layers total.
 Don't put &bootloader and &studio_unlock on layer nine like me ;-)

 In IntelliJ: